nevosial/sqlutilities/exceltips.md

 >- =IF(C2>B2,C2-B2,0)

 - This IF function in D2 is saying IF(C2 Is Greater Than B2, then return “Over Budget”, otherwise return “Within Budget”).
 - Instead of returning a text result, we are going to return a mathematical calculation.
 So the formula in E2 is saying IF(Actual is Greater than Budgeted, then Subtract the Budgeted amount from the Actual amount, otherwise return nothing).

+##### Using String chop formulae
+Excel allows to formulas to extract strings, find length etc.

+> input: 'Travelling from Dubai to Sydney'
+- formula :